-5.3.2 Although the methodology dictates that Site Option SGCW2 Cerney Wick/Oaktree Fields (Parcel A) could be safely screened out at Step 4 it has nevertheless been kept in because Step 5 provides a good opportunity to set out more clearly why this option could not have a likely significant effect on North Meadow & Clattinger Farm SAC.
+5.3.2 Although the methodology dictates that Site Option SGCW2 Cerney Wick/Oaktree Fields (Parcel A) could be safely screened out at Step 4 it has nevertheless been kept in because Step 5 provides a good opportunity to set out more clearly why this option could not have a likely significant effect on North

+Meadow & Clattinger Farm SAC.
 Paragraph 5.2.30 above indicated that a small uncertainty for this site option alone might arise at the planning application stage.
-However taking account of proposed MLP policy, the legal agreement of the adjacent minerals land parcel that already has consent (Cerney Wick Farm) and the new county planning application validation requirements being introduced in 2014 no likely significant effect on the SAC could occur.
+However taking account of proposed MLP policy (for Biodiversity, Mitigation of Environmental Impacts and Buffers), the legal agreement of the adjacent minerals land parcel that already has consent (Cerney Wick Farm) and the new county planning application validation requirements being introduced in 2014 no likely significant effect on the SAC could occur.
+Policy proposed for Biodiversity, Mitigation of Environmental Impacts and Buffers will also be protective.
 Step 5 has concluded that Site Option SGCW2 Cerney Wick/Oaktree Fields (Parcel A) can now be safely screened out.

-5.3.3 In respect of Site Option CRFD1 Stowe Hill/Clearwell (Parcels B & C only) Table 7 sets out that MLP policy, a site schedule (profile) and new planning validation requirements will mean that no likely significant effect on either Wye Valley & Forest of Dean Bat Sites SAC or Wye Valley Woodlands SAC could occur.
+5.3.3 In respect of Site Option CRFD1 Stowe Hill/Clearwell (Parcels B & C only) Table 7 sets out that MLP policy (for Biodiversity, Mitigation of Environmental Impacts and Buffers), a site schedule (profile) and new planning validation requirements.
+Together these will mean that no likely significant effect on either Wye Valley & Forest of Dean Bat Sites SAC or Wye Valley Woodlands SAC could occur.
 Site Option CRFD1 Stowe Hill/Clearwell (Parcels B & C only) can be safely screened out.

-5.3.4 Lastly turning to Site Option CRFD4 Hewelsfield Table 7 sets out that MLP policy, a site schedule (profile) and new planning validation requirements will mean that no likely significant effect on the Wye Valley Woodlands SAC could occur.
+5.3.4 Lastly turning to Site Option CRFD4 Hewelsfield Table 7 sets out that MLP policy (for Biodiversity, Mitigation of Environmental Impacts and Buffers), a site schedule (profile) and new planning validation requirements will mean that no likely significant effect on the Wye Valley Woodlands SAC could occur.
 Site Option CRFD4 Hewelsfield can be safely screened out.

-5.3.5 All the options in the MLP Site & Policy Options Stage (summer 2014) have now been screened out of the HRA and so there is no need to progress to Stage 6 which is Appropriate Assessment (AA) which is also known as European Commission Stage Two (see paragraph 4.5 above).
+5.3.5 All the options in the MLP Site & Policy Options Stage (summer 2014 and winter 2015) have now been screened out of the HRA and so there is no need to progress to Stage 6 which is Appropriate Assessment (AA) which is also known as European Commission Stage Two (see paragraph 4.5 above).